The New Zealand Herald: Political stance and editorial opinion

-Titles
+Brands

 The Weekend Herald

 In 1998 the Weekend Herald was set up as a separate title and the newspaper's website was launched.

 Herald on Sunday

 A compact-sized Sunday edition, the Herald on Sunday, was first published on 3 October 2004 under the editorship of Suzanne Chetwin and then, for five years, by Shayne Currie.
 It won Newspaper of the Year for the calendar years 2007 and 2009 and is New Zealand's most-read Sunday newspaper.
 In 2010, the Herald on Sunday started a campaign to reduce the legal blood alcohol limit for driving in New Zealand, called the "Two Drinks Max" campaign.
 The paper set up a campaign Facebook page, a Twitter account, and encouraged readers to sign up to the campaign on its own website.
 It is currently edited by Alanah Eriksen.

 Herald Online website

 The newspaper's online news service, originally called Herald Online, was established in 1998.
 It was redesigned in late 2006, and again in 2012.
 The site was named best news website at the 2007 and 2008 Qantas Media Awards, won the "best re-designed website" category at the 2007 New Zealand NetGuide Awards, and was one of seven newspaper sites named an Official Honouree in the 2007 Webby Awards.
 A paywall was added for "premium content" starting on 29 April 2019.